 script to work properly.

 The entire script may be viewed on GitHub and freely used.
+It is tested and works well with all kinds of text – static, dynamic, localized or not.

 3 Conclusion

-Nasty artefacts can really spoil the illusion of playing a game released a few decades ago, which breaks the immersion and ruins the style which the developer worked so hard to achieve.
+Nasty artifacts can really spoil the illusion of playing a game released a few decades ago, which breaks the immersion and ruins the style which the developer worked so hard to achieve.
 This simple script handles the TextMeshPro